Nuitka/Nuitka-website/site/user-documentation/tips.rst

 When invoked with identical input files, the C compiler will take a long time and require a lot of CPU to compile over and over.
 Make sure to have ``ccache`` installed and configured when using gcc.
-It will make repeated compilations much faster, even if things are not yet not perfect, i.e. changes to the program can cause many C files to change, requiring a new compilation instead of using the cached result.
+It will make repeated compilations much faster, even if things are not yet perfect, i.e. changes to the program can cause many C files to change, requiring a new compilation instead of using the cached result.